pikkertechnology/NaiveBayes/README.md

 # Naive Bayes

-This is a Naive Bayes model written in rust that reads the text from PDF files.
+This is a Naive Bayes model trainer and predicter written in rust that reads the text from PDF files.
+This project is part of [study material sharing website](https://openabi.ee) where it is used for classifying different categories of uploaded material.

 ## Training